SWCHRS EXECUTIVE COMMITTEE

 The new SMU administrator has served as consultant for numerous clients, including civic organizations, universities, law schools and other education bodies in Oklahoma, New York, Pennsylvania, New Jersey, Vermont and Maryland.
 She was national president of the American Association for Affirmative Action from 1998 to 2000 and previously was chair of the Affirmative Action Review Council for the State of Oklahoma.
 She has received numerous service awards and was twice named an Outstanding Young Woman of America.
 Wilson has appeared on various public service television programs in Oklahoma and has been a panelist and featured speaker on affirmative action issues on several national television broadcasts.

-IBelinda P. Biscoe, Ph.D. serves as Interim Vice President for Outreach at the University of Oklahoma.
-Trained as a research psychologist, she has nearly 30 years of experience with school- and community-based programs, including higher education as an administrator, researcher, and program developer.
+Belinda P. Biscoe, Ph.D. serves as Interim Vice President for Outreach at the University of Oklahoma.
+Trained as a research psychologist, she has nearly 30 years of experience with school- and community-based programs, including higher education as an administrator, researcher and program developer.
 Among her areas of expertise are research and evaluation, administration and program development in higher education and common education, including school improvement and reform and early literacy, grant writing, diversity in the workplace, youth development, and substance abuse prevention and treatment.
-As Interim Vice President, she bears responsibility for over thirty-one program units employing close to 600 professionals.
+As Interim Vice President, she bears responsibility for more than 31 program units employing close to 600 professionals.
 These departments focus on programs in higher education, common education, including early childhood, juvenile justice, disability education and training, social justice and human relations, executive training and team development, health and human services, public radio, social justice, American Indian education and health, research and evaluation, and substance abuse prevention.

 Her strengths in working with large systems through partnerships and helping them to reform and build capacity are demonstrated in her work in education and the community and have been the hallmark of her career.
 She is a national leader in the quest to aid local communities in their school programs, especially those designed to aid disadvantaged For three decades she has performed heroically as an administrator, a researcher, and an advocate for reaching out to disadvantaged youth, families, and communities.
 She is truly a systems thinker who sees how concepts and ideas link together resulting in new learning and innovations.